-Overall, I am satisfied with my experience in the Counseling Psychology Program. the Counsening I sychology I logram.
-Strongly disagree Disagree Agree Strongly agree NA Overall, I am satisfied with the courses I have taken in the Counseling Psychology Strongly Disagree Agree Strongly NA Program. disagree 8 8 agree Overall, I am satisfied with the research training I have received in the Counseling Strongly Disagree Agree Strongly NA Psychology Program. disagree - - agree Overall, I am satisfied with the clinical training I have received in the Counseling Psychology Program.
-Strongly Disagree Agree Strongly NA disagree agree In general, the faculty members of the Counseling Psychology Program have a good relationship with each other.
-Strongly Disagree Agree Strongly NA In general, students have a good relationship disagree agree with faculty members in the Counseling Psychology Program.
-Strongly disagree Disagree Agree Strongly agree NA In general, students in the Counseling uisugree ugree Psychology Program have a good relationship Strongly Disagree Agree Strongly NA with each other. disagree Disagree Agree agree 1874 In general, I have a good relationship with my advisor.
-Strongly Disagree Agree Strongly NA disagree 8 0 agree The Counseling Psychology Program provides a welcoming environment for students to express Strongly Disagree Agree Strongly NA feedback to faculty. disagree agree Decisions made by counseling psychology faculty are communicated to students in a timely fashion. are communicated to students in a timery fashion.
-Strongly Disagree Agree Strongly NA I feel a sense of belonging to the Counseling disagree agree Psychology Program.
-Strongly disagree Disagree Agree Strongly agree NA My advisor is committed to mentoring me. uisagitt agiec Strongly Disagraz Agree Strongly NA Strongly disagree Disagree Agree Strongly agree INA My advisor responds to my emails in a timely 1 fashion.
-Strongly Disagree Agree Strongly NA disagree , g 8-00 agree I am satisfied with the guidance provided by my advisor on the courses I should take.
+Overall, I am satisfied with my experience in the Counseling Psychology Program.
+Strongly disagree Disagree Agree Strongly agree NA Overall, I am satisfied with the courses I have taken in the Counseling Psychology Program.
+Strongly disagree Disagree Agree Strongly agree NA Overall, I am satisfied with the research training I have received in the Counseling Psychology Program.
+Strongly disagree Disagree Agree Strongly agree NA Overall, I am satisfied with the clinical training I have received in the Counseling Psychology Program.
+Strongly disagree Disagree Agree Strongly agree NA In general, the faculty members of the Counseling Psychology Program have a good relationship with each other.
+Strongly disagree Disagree Agree Strongly agree NA In general, students have a good relationship with faculty members in the Counseling Psychology Program.
+Strongly disagree Disagree Agree Strongly agree NA In general, students in the Counseling Psychology Program have a good relationship with each other.
+Strongly disagree Disagree Agree Strongly agree NA In general, I have a good relationship with my advisor.
+Strongly disagree Disagree Agree Strongly agree NA The Counseling Psychology Program provides a welcoming environment for students to express feedback to faculty.
+Strongly disagree Disagree Agree Strongly agree NA Decisions made by counseling psychology faculty are communicated to students in a timely fashion.
+Strongly disagree Disagree Agree Strongly agree NA I feel a sense of belonging to the Counseling Psychology Program.
+Strongly disagree Disagree Agree Strongly agree NA My advisor is committed to mentoring me.
+Strongly Disagree Agree Strongly NA Manadaina ann an de ta man an diain a direct disagree Disagree Agitt agree INA My advisor responds to my emails in a timely fashion.
+Strongly disagree Disagree Agree Strongly agree NA I am satisfied with the guidance provided by my advisor on the courses I should take.